vishalmishra4u/Experienced-JS-Interview-QnA/JS-Question-Set-01.md

     console.log(sum.apply(null, numbers));

-11. Is JS compiled language or interpreted language?
+### 11. Is JS compiled language or interpreted language?

 Answer : JS is a interpreted language but its also not completely interpreted.
 Things like hoisting take place in js compile time.
+So, its basically JIT compiled i.e Just In Time Compiled.